11 min read

-In this week's Whiteboard Walkthrough, Mansi Shah, Senior Staff Engineer at MapR, talks about MapR Streams, a global publish-subscribe event streaming system for big data.
+In this week's Whiteboard Walkthrough, Mansi Shah, Senior Staff Engineer at MapR, talks about MapR Event Store, a global publish-subscribe event streaming system for big data.
 Mansi will discuss its architecture and how it lets you deliver your data globally and reliably.

 Here's the unedited transcription: